 Ethan was telling me in my ear before.

-Um anyway, so yeah, a couple of interesting side notes as we get started today.
+Anyway, so a couple of interesting side notes as we get started today.

 That's how deep this win was for him on Tuesday night.

-And um, you know, while she underperformed relative to Obama's 2012 totals in several Midwestern states, Ohio, Michigan, Iowa, Wisconsin, Clinton ran virtually even with Obama and battlegrounds of Pennsylvania, North Carolina, Virginia, Nevada, New Hampshire, and what's more, she far surpassed Obama's 2012 vote total in Florida, which is of obviously the biggest wing state.
+And, you know, while she underperformed relative to Obama's 2012 totals in several Midwestern states, Ohio, Michigan, Iowa, Wisconsin, Clinton ran virtually even with Obama in battlegrounds of Pennsylvania, North Carolina, Virginia, Nevada, New Hampshire.

-And um anyway, somehow, while Obama carried Florida, Clinton lost it.
+And anyway, somehow, while Obama carried Florida, Clinton lost it.

 Could he, for example, have competed with the Obama machine?